Visiting Assistant Professor of Law

 – ‘Protecting the Integrity of Consumer Information and the Supply Chain of Wine in China’, THE LEGAL PROTECTION OF CONSUMERS: DEVELOPING A MARKET ECONOMY IN CHINA (Fernando Dias Simões ed.) forthcoming 2018/2019.

-– ‘Geographical Indications in the EU, China and Australia, WTO Case Bottling Up Over Prosecco’, in EUROPEAN INTEGRATION AND GLOBAL POWER SHIFTS: WHAT LESSONS FOR ASIA?
-(Julien Chaisse ed.) forthcoming 2018/2019.
+– ‘Geographical Indications in the EU, China and Australia: WTO Case Bottling Up Over Prosecco’, in Julien Chaisse (ed.), SIXTY YEARS OF EUROPEAN INTEGRATION AND GLOBAL POWER SHIFTS; PERCEPTIONS, INTERACTIONS AND LESSONS (Oxford: Hart Publishing, 2019) 411-427.

 – ‘Oscillating from Safe Harbor to Liability: China’s IP Regulation and Omniscient Intermediaries’ in WORLD INTERMEDIARY LIABILITY MAP, MAPPING INTERMEDIARY LIABILITY TRENDS ONLINE, 9 April 2017 (WILMap Project Center for Internet and Society, Stanford University) (Giancarlo Frosio, ed., Oxford: OUP) forthcoming 2018.